Google Code for Remarketing Tag - Bloom

 - After receiving a Bursary, you are eligible to apply for and receive another Bursary in subsequent terms.

-- Total Bursary payment will not exceed $1,000.00 (one thousand dollars) per student over a 12 month period.
+- Total Bursary payment will not exceed $1,500.00 (one thousand five hundred dollars) per student over a 12 month period.

-- When completing the Financial Profile section of your application, please ensure you:
+- When completing the Financial Profile section of your application, please ensure that you:

 - Your Letter of Intent (Part 3 of your Application Form) must be original.
 Plagiarized or duplicated letters will disqualify you as a bursary candidate.

-- Your 2016 Income Tax Notice of Assessment or Avis de cotisation (federal, provincial, or both).
-If you do not have this document for 2016, you will have to provide an explanation in writing.
+Please ensure to refer to your 2020 Income Tax Notice of Assessment or Avis de cotisation (federal, provincial, or both) to complete your form.
+If you have not filed in 2020, you will have to provide an explanation in writing.

 If you require any help with your Financial Profile, please contact us at bursaries.scs [at] mcgill.ca BEFORE submitting your application.